andresginera/compare-equal/README.md

 # Compare Equal module

-This module for Python is a function for Chimera to compare if two molecules are equal.
+This module for Python is a package for Chimera to compare if two molecules are equal.

-You can compare **Python variable** of the Chimera's Molecule class or directly two **PDB files**.
+You can compare either two **Python variables** of the Chimera's Molecule class or directly two **PDB files**.

 ## Documentation